tekknolagi/tekknolagi.github.com/_posts/2024-09-05-min-egraph.md

 shifts are often faster than multiplications.
 That's great; we got a small speedup.

-But not all compiler rewrites are so straightforward and unidirectional.
+But seemingly obvious local rewrites can have less-local consequences.
 Consider the expression `(a * 2) / 2`, which is the example from the [e-graphs good](https://egraphs-good.github.io/) website and paper.
 If our strength reduction pass eagerly rewrites `a * 2` to `a << 1`, we've lost some information.